14 Combined Loads

 For the torsional stress term:

-Based on the direction of torque we found, we can see that it acts in the upwards direction across the left face of both stress elements.
-For point K, this results in a negative contribution to the shear stress but for point J, it will be positive.
+Based on the direction of MRY found in step 1, illustrated in the diagram below, we can see that it acts in an upwards direction across the left face of both stress elements.
+This is indicated with the blue arrow and T label on the stress elements drawn below.
+For point K, this results in a negative contribution to the shear stress (positive z force on negative y face) but for point J, it will be a positive shear stress (negative x force on negative y face).

 For the shear forces:

-Rz was found to act in the negative z direction so it will act downwards on the left face of the stress element for point K. This shear stress will be positive.
+Rz was found to act in the negative z direction so it will act downwards on the left face of the stress element for point K. The resulting shear stress will be positive.

 Rx was found to act in the negative x direction so it will act upwards on the left face of the stress element for point J. This shear stress will also be positive.